 In 2011 she co-founded the Aesthetic Pruners Association serving as Vice President , then President and now as Past President.
-Maryann is an APA Certified Aesthetic Pruner, CA Licensed Architect, member of the North American Japanese Garden Association , a member of the Portland Japanese Garden, The American Conifer Society and the Merritt College Pruning Club.
+Maryann is an APA Certified Aesthetic Pruner, CA Licensed Architect, member of the North American Japanese Garden Association , a member of the Portland Japanese Garden, and the Merritt College Pruning Club.
 Born and raised in Montana she, along with her husband and daughter, are enjoying the seasons, friends, family and friendliness of the Great Northwest.

 What is Aesthetic Pruning?